What is DICER1 syndrome?

 The exact risks for developing these tumors are not known at this time.
 Other tumor types have been described.

-How are people with DICER1 syndrome screened for cancer?
+How are children with DICER1 syndrome screened for cancer?

 In general, tumor screening involves undergoing certain tests to check for tumors before symptoms occur.
 The goal is to detect tumors at the earliest and most treatable stage.
-Currently, no common screening guidelines exist for people with this syndrome.
-The tumor screening tests should be discussed with a doctor who knows this syndrome well.
+The tumor screening tests should be discussed with a health care provider who knows this syndrome well.

 Screening test may include the following: